sdenec/tidy5e-sheet/README.md

 **This feature can be disabled individually in the settings.**

 #### Overlay Border
-In case you are using a custom frame in your protrait images you might want to adjust the overlay to only cover the portrait.
-You can adjust the hit point overlay border with in the setting to try and accomodate your frame.
+In case you are using a custom frame in your portraits you might want to adjust the overlay to only cover the portrait.
+You can adjust the hit point overlay border width to try and accomodate your frame.
  **This feature can be set by the DM in the settings.**